darilin98/vst-plugin/docs/architecture.md

 This means that it needs to respect the design pattern provided by the `VST3SDK`.

+### The plugin itself is divided into 2 core parts:

+    PluginProcessor

+    PluginController

 ---

-*The plugin itself is divided into 2 core parts:*

 ## PluginProcessor